exrol/react-chess-clock/README.md

 ### Clock

->  Clock object provides you informations about clock status & function to interact with the clock
+>  Clock object provides you informations about clock status & functions to interact with the clock

 ```js
 clock = {